maxgronlund/my-movie-collection/README.md

 $ rake db:seed
 ```
 ### Test

 How to run the test suite
 ```
 $ bundle exec rspec .
 ```
-The project is using webmock for some of the tests.
+- The project is using webmock for some of the tests.
+- For test coverage look at the `/coverage/index.html` file

 ### Acknowledgement
 - Avatars is fetched from [dicebear](https://www.dicebear.com/styles/adventurer/)

+### Notes
+- DB fields with uppercase names is due to a one to one relation between omdb payloads and the movie model.